MarkEEaton/new-books-desktop/README.md

 ## Want to run a desktop version?

 Use the `gooey` branch of this repository.
-Run `pipenv install pyinstaller` to get the packaging library, and then follow the packaging instructions at the Gooey [page](https://github.com/chriskiehl/Gooey#packaging).
+Then follow the packaging instructions at the Gooey [page](https://github.com/chriskiehl/Gooey#packaging).

 ## Want to see more?